umud1441/Order-Summary/README.md

 * Overflow
 * background-repeat

-And by the way, I also learned how to use git and github with this tutorial video but the video has Turkish language => https://www.youtube.com/watch?v=7foV53lJhVQ
+And by the way, I also learned how to use GIT and GitHub with this tutorial video but the video has Turkish language => https://www.youtube.com/watch?v=7foV53lJhVQ

 I didn't make any tutorial video but FreecodeCamp did.
 This is the direct link to the video => https://www.youtube.com/watch?v=SR5GxoFhIAU